khaidarovs/slackbot/README.md

 ## Convo Summary

 Conversation summary feature (done by Matt and Maya G.): Conversation summary is a triggered slash command that uses the NLTK python package and tokenization to process given messages in the past 6 hours and summarize them.
 Since this function assigns a value to each sentence, there may be a case where there is no significant value associated with specific messages, in which case, the function would return every message from the past 6 hours.
+Because the conversation summary will differ each time due to NLP, our two test cases check if there are 0 msgs in the past 6 hrs, or if there are >0 msgs, and test the correct behavior for each case

 The function is:
 - `/summarize_conversation` - summarizes a conversation